IBM-ICP-CoC/ICP-311-Install/docs/createvms.md

 ![](images/virtualserverinstance2.png)
 ![](images/virtualserverinstance3.png)

-!!! danger
-    Do we need to choose a private VLAN to ensure that all of the machines can talk to each other?
-DAW

 - Click the checkbox to acknowledge that you have read and agree to the third party agreements and click `Create`.

 !!! note